Patiala district: Demographics

 According to the 2011 census, Patiala district has a population of 1,895,686, roughly equal to the nation of Slovenia or the US state of Mississippi.
 This gives it a ranking of 248th in India (out of a total of 640).
 The district has a population density of 596 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 19.4%.
 Patiala has a sex ratio of 888 females for every 1000 males, and a literacy rate of 76.3%.
 Scheduled Castes made up 24.55% of the population.

+Gender

+The table below shows the sex ratio of Patiala district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Patiala district.

 Religion

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Patiala district.

 Language

-At the time of the 2011 census, 89.61% of the population spoke Punjabi, 7.79% Hindi and 1.24% Bahawalpuri as their first language.
+At the time of the 2011 census, 89.61% of the population spoke Punjabi, 7.79% Hindi and 1.24% Saraiki as their first language.

+Health

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Patiala, as of year 2020.

+The table below shows the district nutrition profile of Patiala of women between the ages of 15 and 49 years, as of year 2020.

+The table below shows the current use of family planning methods by currently married women between the ages of 15 and 49 years, in Patiala district.

+The table below shows the number of road accidents and people affected in Patiala district by year.

 Topography

 Most of the area is plains in the form of agricultural land.
 The river Ghaghar remains dry during most part of the year.
 However, during the rainy season, it often causes flooding in the adjoining villages, which results in damage to the crops, livestock, and human lives.
 Other subsidiary rivers are Tangri Nadi, Patiala-Wali-Nadi, Sirhind Choe, and the Jhambowali Choe.

 Apart from the natural water lines, the Bhakra Main Line canal, the Nawana Branch, and the Ghaghar Link are the most important.
 These canals are the backbone of the irrigation system of the district.